gro5-AberUni/RegionGrow/paper/paper.md

-Input RGB imagery (typically acquired using commercially available UAV platforms) is converted into an *L\*A\*B* colour space, where colour is represented by a luminosity channel (*l*), the colour on a red -- green axis (*a*) and a blue-yellow axis (*b*) (Rathore, Kumar, and Verma 2012;
-Baldevbhai 2012; Pandey 2017).
-The LAB colour space can help account for the uneven distribution of RGB values within the colour image (Niu et al. 2014).
+Input RGB imagery (typically acquired using commercially available UAV platforms) is converted into an *L\*A\*B* colour space, where colour is represented by a luminosity channel (*l*), the colour on a red -- green axis (*a*) and a blue-yellow axis (*b*) [@rathore2012colour,@baldevbhai2012color,@pandy2017rgblab].
+The LAB colour space can help account for the uneven distribution of RGB values within the colour image [@niu2014image].
 Other imagery, i.e. multispectral optical imagery or radar backscatter imagery, do not undergo colour transformation.

 ![Figure 2a) Example RGB Drone imagery. b) the same drone imagery converted into an l*a*b* colour space.](Figure2.png){width="3.937007874015748in"